grafana/jsonnet-libs/nginx-mixin/README.md

 The mixin uses revision 14 of the dashboard currently.
 Change `DASHBOARD_REV` in the Makefile to fetch a different revision of the dashboard.

-The Nginx mixin contains the following dashboard:
+The Nginx mixin contains the following dashboards:

-- Nginx...

-# Nginx overview

-...
+- **Nginx Overview**: This dashboard provides a comprehensive view of various NGINX metrics, allowing you to monitor performance and health across multiple dimensions.

+- **Nginx Logs**: This dashboard showcases panels powered by Logs, providing insights into log data to help diagnose issues and track the operational status of your NGINX deployments.

 ## Install tools